rtaylor034/axbind_2/README.md

 ## Map File

-Represents a [Mapping] and its name.
+Represents a [Mapping] and it's identifier.

 *AxBind will ignore files within the map directory that are not valid toml, or do not contain an `axbind_map` key.*